 Wi-Fi HAL

 The Wi-Fi framework has three Wi-Fi HAL surfaces represented by three different interfaces.
-All three interfaces have a HIDL definition, and two of the interfaces are available as stable AIDL packages.
+For devices running Android 14 or higher, all three interfaces are available as stable AIDL packages.
+These interfaces were previously defined using HIDL.

 Vendor HAL